Skip to main content

 Field and Laboratory Equipment

-• Laboratories equipped with stereo dissecting and compound microscopes and a stock of standard biology supplies and equipment
+• Laboratories equipped with stereo dissecting and compound microscopes, electronic balances, fume hoods, and standard supplies

 • Classroom set of laptops